Peacock Explained: Cost, Release Date, Movies & Shows

 Erin Brockovich: Steven Soderbergh's 2000 biographical drama starring Julia Roberts.

-Everyone Loves Raymond: The famous TV sitcom starring Ray Romano.
+Everybody Loves Raymond: The famous TV sitcom starring Ray Romano.

 Field of Dreams: The beloved baseball movie starring Kevin Costner.